bsmg/beat-saber-community-wiki/mapping.md

 ## Mediocre Mapper
 A fork of Edit Saber made by squeaksies, and the only known editor that is still being maintained and developed. https://github.com/squeaksies/MediocreMapper/releases/latest
 >While __most people use this editor__ because it's by far the most feature rich of the 3, this is still first and foremost squeaksies' personal editor.
-It's filled to the brim with memes and inside jokes, and he doesn't give a flying heck what you think about it.
+> It's filled to the brim with memes and inside jokes, and he doesn't give a flying heck what you think about it.
-{.is-warning}
+{.is_warning}

 ### EditSaber
 A robust 3D track editor made in Unreal Engine by Ikeiwa!